nanos/fedialgo_demo_app_foryoufeed/README.md

     <img src="doc/toot_score_modal.png" alt="An example of the way a toot is weighted." width="600">
 </p>

-## Retooting And Favoriting
+### Retooting And Favoriting
-* You can retoot and favorite other people's toots through this app's web interface.
+* You can retoot, bookmark, and favorite other people's toots through this app's web interface.
 * Clicking the reply icon will take you to the standard Mastodon web app view of the toot you want to reply to on your home server.
 * Clicking the timestamp in the top right corner will take you to the toot on that tooter's home server (you'll only be able to reply if that's also your home server).

-## Shutdown
-`Ctrl-C` in the terminal window you launched the `node.js` server in (with `npm run start`) will kill the app.

-# Known Issues
-* If you get an error about `GenerateSW() was called more than once` or whatever just ignore it.
-* Sometimes (always?) when starting the app after the first time you will find your Mastodon login has expired in which case you will be kicked back to the login screen for reauthorization.
-* Infinite scroll isn't _really_ infinite (yet).
-If you scroll far enough you will run out of toots to peruse.
-* Whether or not a toot that matches one of your preconfigured (via web app or whatever) "hide these toots" filter rules actually ends up getting hidden depends on the server version of the user posting the toot that should be hidden.
-Put another way: sometimes toots escape your preconfigured filters.

 ### Troubleshooting
 Most (all?) browsers will allow you to clear all the "site data" (cookies and cache) for a single site.
 If you run into an issue try doing that and then reloading the app at `https://localhost:3000`.